kubevirt/qe-tools/pkg/ginkgo-reporters/README.md

 #### Required parameters:
 - --polarion-execution=true to enable the reporter
-- --project-id="QE" will be set under 'properties'
+- --polarion-project-id="QE" will be set under 'properties'
 - --polarion-custom-plannedin="QE_1_0" will be set under 'properties'

 #### Optional parameters: